drndivoje/PersonalPageGen/README.md

 ## Development Status

-This program is still in development.
-Contributions and feedback are welcome!
+PersonalPageGen is still a work in progress.
+Theming is not yet supported, and custom CSS must be manually adapted.
+If you want to apply your own CSS styles, you need to modify `resource/main.css`.